GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td>Allows to filter data by sections, entityRegistration, coreData, assertions, repsAndCerts and pointsOfContact.
 <br>Example: includeSections=entityRegistration,coreData
 <br>Applicable to non-SAM registrants but only the sections
- entityRegistration and coreData are applicable.</td>
+ entityRegistration and coreData are applicable.<br><br>
+ Note: The repsAndCerts section will only be returned if included in this parameter.</td>
 <td>v1<br>v2</td>
 </tr>